Exploring Gender-Neutral Language in Spanish

 Particularly in the US, you regularly see references to Latinx as an inclusive descriptor for Latin Americans of all genders.

-If these options don’t appeal to you, there are less direct ways are to use inclusive forms in Spanish without fundamentally bending (or breaking) the traditional language rules.
+If these options don’t appeal to you, there are less direct ways to use inclusive forms in Spanish without fundamentally bending (or breaking) the traditional language rules.

 3. In spoken language, you can use alternative phrasing to avoid gendered language.